kacheryhub/kachery-doc/doc/security.md

 see requests coming from other nodes.

-Each permission on a named kachery channel implies a certain set of access permissions to the pub-sub communication channels.
+Each permission on a named kachery channel implies a certain set of access permissions to the pub-sub communication bands.
 See [the documentation on node-node communications](./node.md#coordinating_communications) for details.